This story begins in a castle overlooking a village.

-The Doctor returns to his TARDIS, leaving Romana to deal with problem of Adric.
+The Doctor returns to his TARDIS, leaving Romana to deal with the problem called Adric.

-Sue: They both look genuinely annoyed that they have to deal with him.
+Sue: They both look genuinely annoyed that they have to put up with him.
 I’m not sure if that’s acting or not.

-Meanwhile, in the Tower, Romana finds Adric, who is out for the count.
+Meanwhile, back at the Tower, Romana finds Adric, who is still out for the count.

-Sue: I really hope that isn’t Adric’s new costume.
-He looks like a page boy.
+Sue: I hope that isn’t Adric’s new costume.
+He looks like a pageboy.

-The Doctor finds a command from Rassillon himself, buried deep inside the TARDIS data banks: Kill All Vampires.
+The Doctor discovers a decree from Rassillon, buried deep inside the TARDIS data banks: Kill All Vampires.

-Sue: Right, pause it, please.
+Sue: Right, pause this, please.
 I don’t get this at all.
-If that is the prime directive for all Time Lords, why hide it away like that?
-It took the Doctor 15 minutes to get at this instruction, and that’s only because he was searching for it in the first place.
-It doesn’t make any sense.
+If that is supposed to be the prime directive for all the Time Lords, why hide it like that?
+It took the Doctor 15 minutes to access this instruction, and that’s only because he was looking for it in the first place.
+It doesn’t make any sense!

-The episode concludes with Camilla trying to get her claws into Romana.
+The episode concludes with Camilla attempting to get her claws into Romana.

 Sue: Finally, a decent cliffhanger.
-I’m enjoying this.top
+I’m enjoying this.

 Meanwhile, the Doctor is self-harming again.

-Sue: Why does the Doctor keep hitting himself in the head really, really hard?
+Sue: Why does the Doctor keep hitting himself like that?
 He’ll do himself a serious injury if he’s not careful.
 Is this how he regenerates?
 Does he smack himself too hard on the side of the head?

 Me: Don’t be silly.
 What kind of stupid regeneration would that be?

-Adric and Romana are held captive by the three who rule.
-They pass the time bickering.
+Adric and Romana are held captive by the Three Who Rule, so they pass the time bickering.

-Sue: That’s not acting.
-Lalla Ward is really pissed off with him.
-I wouldn’t want to get on the wrong side of Lalla Ward.
+Sue: She isn’t acting here.
+Lalla Ward is genuinely pissed off with him.
+I wouldn’t want to get on the wrong side of her.

 Sue: Just send K9 in there.
-He could sort it out.
+He’ll sort it out.

-The Doctor takes Sue’s advice and K9 leaves the TARDIS.
+The Doctor takes Sue’s advice and K9 is permitted to leave the TARDIS.

-K9 leads the battle for the Tower but Sue isn’t feeling it.
+K9 leads the charge, but Sue isn’t really feeling it.

 Sue: I still miss Dudley.
-I don’t like the incidental music very much and the fights aren’t as good as they were in the 1970s either.
-They don’t have the same care and attention lavished on them.
+I don’t like the incidental music very much, and the fights aren’t as good as they were in the 1970s, either.
+They don’t have the same amount of care and attention lavished on them.

 Adric pretends to switch sides.

 Sue: I know Adric isn’t great.
-I know that.
+I do know that.
 But I can’t help but like him.
-It’s like we’re watching a boy who has been thrown into the deep end and he’s drowning.
+It’s as if we’re watching a boy who has been thrown into the deep end and he’s drowning.

-Sue: I wish he would hurry up and get out of bed.
-There can’t be very long left and I still haven’t seen anything yet.
+Sue: I wish the bad guy would hurry up and get out of bed.
+There can’t be long left.

 The rebels have taken the Tower and K9 sits on the throne.

-Sue: How the hell did he get up there?
-I thought he wasn’t allowed on the furniture?
+Sue: I thought he wasn’t allowed on the furniture?

 The Great One’s hand bursts through the floor.

-Sue: The Great One doesn’t look so great.
+Sue: The Great One doesn’t look that great to me.
 What a pity.

 The Doctor launches the rocket.
-It comes straight back down again and it stakes the Great Vampire in the heart.
+It comes straight back down again and it stakes the vampire through its heart.
 We think.